Python String | replace()

 grrks FOR grrks geeks FOR geeks

-Here, we replaced all the geeks with GeeksforGeeks using replace() function.
+Here, we will replace all the geeks with GeeksforGeeks using replace() function.

 Python3